 The ECS resides in the mammalian central nervous system (the brain and spinal cord), and the peripheral nervous system (nerves and ganglia outside of the brain and spinal cord).
-It regulates various physiological and cognitive processes including appetite, pain sensation, mood, memory, fertility, pregnancy, during pre- and post-natal development, and in mediating the pharmacological effects of cannabis.
-It is a very large system as it interacts with every organ in the body.
+It regulates various physiological and cognitive processes including appetite, pain sensation, mood, memory, fertility, pregnancy, both prenatal and postnatal development, and mediating the pharmacological effects of cannabis.
+It is an extensive system as it interacts with every organ in the body.

 When the ECS is working appropriately, then all systems of the human body are harmonized and are working as one unit.
 This is also known as homeostasis.
 Homeostasis alludes to stability, balance, or equilibrium within a cell or the body.
 It is an organism’s ability to keep a constant internal environment.

 When a person experiences a fully balanced system, they may feel a sense of bliss in everything they do, even things they may not even like to do.
 Staying positive can come easier when everything is aligned and flowing.
 Both physical and emotional pain may subside and the user may fall into the present moment.
 Stress doesn’t seem to really affect how a person feels when they are able to maintain homeostasis.
 This is why CBD, while it does not make a person high, may make you feel emotionally elevated.
 It enhances the quality of experiencing this present life by helping your body maintain homeostasis.